Table of Contents Table of Contents

 - Course fees

-Our Student Funding and Transport Officer can be contacted on 01388 443032 for further advice.
+Our Student Funding and Transport Officer can be contacted on 01388 443113 for further advice or to help apply for financial support.

 Bishop Auckland College

 Please note: We cannot accept application forms without the requested evidence.
-Failure to provide evidence will result in your application being returned to you and will delay payment of funding.
+Failure to provide evidence will result in your application being cancelled.

 All fees will need to be paid in full on enrolment.
 We accept payment via cash, cheque, direct debit and chip and PIN with a valid debit or credit card.
 If your employer or sponsor is paying for your course we request written proof be brought at enrolment.